sourcegraph/handbook/content/departments/engineering/managed-services/index.md

 For MSP service environments other than `category: test`, access needs to be requested through Entitle.
 Test environments are placed in the "Engineering Projects" GCP folder, which should have access granted to engineers by default.

-Entitle access to a production MSP project is most easily provisioned through the `mspServiceReader` and custom roles, which provide read-only and editing access respectively.
+Entitle access to a production MSP project is generally provisioned through the `mspServiceReader` and `mspServiceEditor` custom GCP roles, which provide read-only and editing access respectively.
+Convenience links for requesting these roles are available in the per-service operation pages above, based on each environment.

-You can request access to a project in Entitle by following these steps:
+You can also choose to request access to an individual project in Entitle by following these steps:

 - Go to [app.entitle.io/request](https://app.entitle.io/request) and select **Specific Permission**
 - Fill out the following: